nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Sorts and displays the list of customers based on a given field in either ascending or descending order.

 Format:
-* `sortC by/PREFIX OF SORT KEY o/ORDER OF SORT`: Sorts and displays the list of customers based on provided arguments
+* `sortC by/PREFIX_OF_CUSTOMER_FIELD o/ORDER_OF_SORT`: Sorts and displays the list of customers based on provided arguments
-    * `PREFIX OF SORT KEY` is the prefix of the field you wish to sort the list of customers by, i.e. lp for loyaltyPoints and alg for allergies
+    * `PREFIX_OF_CUSTOMER_FIELD` is the prefix of the field you wish to sort the list of customers by, i.e. lp for loyaltyPoints and alg for allergies
-    * `ORDER OF SORT` can be set to 'a' for ascending order or 'd' for descending order
+    * `ORDER_OF_SORT` can be set to 'a' for ascending order or 'd' for descending order

 Examples:
 * `sortC by/n o/d`: sorts the list of customers by `NAME` in descending order.